The Ultimate Guide to Hiring Virtual Assistants in 2025

 • Many agencies offer specialized skills like web development and graphic design

-The disadvantages of hiring a virtual assistant through an agency are also like hiring a freelancer, minus the time to recruit, vet, and hire.
+The disadvantages of hiring a virtual assistant through an agency are:

 • You take on any training, project management, and performance management